-Jesus - Number One
+Jesus is Number One

 Every human grouping naturally has a 'pecking order' of authority and power.
 But Jesus had said such a style must not characterise the church: "You know that the rulers of the Gentiles lord it over them, and their high officials exercise authority over them.
 Not so with you."
-(Matthew 20:25-26a).
+(Matthew 20:25-26).
 It should be obvious to us (but often is not!) that if Christ is Number One, then nobody else can be.
-In religion, Jesus cannot be one of a number of prophets or inferior to another Deity.
+In religion, Jesus cannot be one of several prophets or even equal to another deity.
 In the world, whatever the authorities think, Christ is higher than them all.
-And personally we can never be superior to Him in any way.
+And personally, we can never be superior to Him in any way.

 © Dr Paul Adams